ramakrishnanhulk20/Cerebrum/README.md

       ✔ Should revert deployment with zero platform wallet

     Patient Registration (v0.9 with FHE)
-      ✔ Should register patient successfully (52ms)
+      ✔ Should register patient successfully
-      ✔ Should initialize patient with encrypted health score ✔ Should prevent duplicate registration
+      1) Should initialize patient with encrypted health score ✔ Should prevent duplicate registration
       ✔ Should track multiple patient registrations
-      ✔ Should add patient to sharing enabled list by default ✔ Should create activity log entry for registration
+      2) Should NOT add patient to sharing enabled list by default ✔ Should create activity log entry for registration

+    Health Data Sharing (v0.9 with Encrypted Input)
+      3) Should share health data successfully (simulated FHE)
+      4) Should prevent data sharing when disabled
+      ✔ Should update data share count after sharing

     Data Sharing Controls (v0.9)
-      ✔ Should toggle sharing to disabled
+      5) Should toggle sharing to enabled (starts disabled)
-      ✔ Should toggle sharing back to enabled
+      6) Should toggle sharing back to disabled
-      ✔ Should update sharing enabled count correctly ✔ Should prevent toggle if not registered
+      7) Should update sharing enabled count correctly ✔ Should prevent toggle if not registered
       ✔ Should track activity log for toggles